India's Gandhi dynasty facing more than just election defeat

 By some measures, the family was in decline long before the parliamentary election; it has not won a majority in decades.

-Shy scion Rahul Gandhi's bid to keep the Congress party in power for a third consecutive term was called lacklustre even by allies, and his speeches at rallies up and down the country in recent months were a far cry from Nehru's legendary rhetoric.
+Shy scion Rahul Gandhi's bid to stay in power for a third consecutive term was called lacklustre even by allies, and his speeches at rallies up and down the country in recent months were a far cry from Nehru's legendary rhetoric.

-Compare that with Modi's electrifying campaign, during which he repeatedly derided Rahul, 43, and his mother Sonia for keeping India poor, and the house of Gandhi looks vulnerable.
+Compare that with overwhelming favourite Modi's electrifying campaign, during which he repeatedly derided Rahul, 43, and his mother Sonia for keeping India poor, and the house of Gandhi looks vulnerable.

 Few would write off the clan completely.
 Sonia, the power behind the prime ministerial throne occupied by Manmohan Singh, delivered Congress its worst result to date in 1999.
-She then led the party to victory in the next two elections, and a year ago Forbes ranked her as the world's ninth-most-powerful woman.
+She then led the party to victory in the next two elections.

-Nonetheless, leaders of both Gandhi's Congress and Modi's Hindu nationalist Bharatiya Janata Party (BJP) said they believed Modi would seek to loosen the dynasty's grip on India if he wins.
+Nonetheless, leaders of both the Gandhi's Congress party and Modi's Hindu nationalist Bharatiya Janata Party (BJP) said they believed Modi would seek to loosen the dynasty's grip on India if he wins.

 They pointed to his home state of Gujarat, where he has systematically purged rivals from institutions and won three consecutive terms, capitalising on his pro-business policies.